-These products are always certified as “Organic” by the authorized bodies (e.g., USDA ORGANIC, BioGro NZ Ltd, etc.).
-Organic Ghee can also be called Organic Grass-fed Ghee when produced from the dairying system that adheres to the standards of organic and grass-fed practices.
+The authorized bodies always certify these products as “Organic” (e.g., USDA ORGANIC, BioGro NZ Ltd, etc.).
+Organic Ghee can also be called Organic Grass-fed Ghee when produced from the dairying system that adheres to organic and grass-fed practices standards.

-Although the Ghee can be prepared from cow’s milk or buffalo’s milk or combinations of two.
-Similarly, sheep milk is also used for preparing pure sheep ghee.
-However, out of all the options cow ghee is considered the testiest.
+Although the Ghee can be prepared from cow’s milk, buffalo’s milk, or a combination of the two, similarly, sheep milk is also used for preparing sheep ghee.
+However, cow ghee is considered the tastiest of all the options.